stardustxx/vue3-starter/README.md

 # Vue 3 Starter Project

-As Vue 3 beta just came out, its final release is around the corner.
-Many people, including me, are eager to know what has changed and how to create project with it
+Vue 3 has been out for some time now and many people, including me, are eager to know what has changed and how to create project with it

 ## How to start